centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 ![image](../assets/alerts/resources-status/resources-status-acknowledgement.gif)

-> Only "non-ok" resources can be acknowledged
-> You cannot acknowledge a resource already acknowledged
+> Only "non-ok" resources can be acknowledged and you cannot acknowledge a resource already acknowledged

 When a resource is acknowledged, the alert is not visible anymore in the "Unhandled problems" filter and notifications for this resource are stopped.
 The color of the line for acknowledged resources is changed to yellow.

-The acknowledgement can also be deleted to put the event back to the unhandled events and resume the notifications.
+The acknowledgement can also be deleted, in which case the event will be included again in the Unhandled Problems and its notifications will resume.

 ### Set a planned downtime